-The requirements set out in the box above are legal requirements taken from the Building Regulations which take effect in England from 15th June 2022.
+- 3.14 The requirements set out in the box above are legal requirements taken from the Building Regulations which take effect in England from 15th June 2022.
 Where there may be viability concerns in delivering the requirements set out in policy DM62, early engagement should be sought to agree the most appropriate way forward.
 However, it should be demonstrated why the requirements set out in policy DM62 are not viable.
 Importantly, all new development should ensure that the electricity infrastructure is sufficient to enable supply to be provided for the required number of charge points.
-Again if concerns arise due to viability or grid capacity, this should be evidenced and an appropriate way forward discussed and agreed with the Council (explored in more detail below).
+Again, if concerns arise due to viability or grid capacity, this should be evidenced, and an appropriate way forward discussed and agreed with the Council (further details on which are set out below).
 As it may be that the provision that would be required onsite could be delivered offsite locally instead.
 This should also be considered within the context of providing the necessary infrastructure required to facilitate an EVCP in the future onsite for the dwelling (i.e. ducting and cabling).
-Potential options that could be explored are covered in Section 3 (i.e. contributions towards installing EVCP's in Council car parks, or contributions towards co-wheels scheme).

-To meet the necessary policy requirements for the proposed development, the type of charging infrastructure that should be installed, and how, should be informed by the guidance set out in Section 4.
+Potential options that could be explored are covered in Section 3 (i.e. contributions towards installing EVCP's in Council car parks, or contributions towards co-wheels scheme). - 3.15 To meet the necessary policy requirements for the proposed development, the type of charging infrastructure that should be installed, and how, should be informed by the guidance set out in Section 4 (EV infrastructure Design Principles).

-2. 20% of communal parking spaces to be provided with standalone chargers (Ducting/cabling/supply capacity must also be provided/ensured for all parking spaces)

-This relates to non-residential development, and/or where a residential development does not provide enough car parking for each dwelling (for example, in order to promote reduced car usage or car free development).

-Given that these EVCP's will be shared, given their communal use, the type of charging infrastructure provided should be reflective of this (as set out in Section 4) and consider the length of time one EV will be able to stay in a parking space to charge, before another vehicle may need to use the charger.
-It is therefore recommended that an EVCP with a fast charge speed is used.

-Again, any viability and/or grid capacity concerns related to meeting this requirement, should be evidenced and an appropriate way forward discussed and agreed with the Council.

-In order to meet the Government's targets, and to help address the Climate Emergency declared by Lancaster City Council, applicants should be seeking to do all they can to future-proof their developments.
+- 2. 20% of communal parking spaces to be provided with standalone chargers (Ducting/cabling/supply capacity must also be provided/ensured for all parking spaces) - 3.16 This relates to non-residential development, and/or where-the parking provided for a residential development does not meet the definition for associated parking spaces (as set out in the first requirement).
+It is recognised that communal parking, that is, parking spaces which are shared, can be provided in a number of different forms, typically within a car park but in some cases parking laybys can be used to provide communal parking. - 3.17 Given that these EVCP's will be shared, given their communal use, the type of charging infrastructure provided should be reflective of this (as set out in Section 4) and consider the length of time one EV will be able to stay in a parking space to charge, before another vehicle may need to use the charger.
+This will enable the EVCP to serve multiple users.
+It is therefore recommended that an EVCP with a fast charge, or where appropriate, rapid speed is used. - 3.18 Again, any viability and/or grid capacity concerns related to meeting this requirement, should be evidenced and an appropriate way forward discussed and agreed with the Council. - 3.19 In order to meet the Government's targets, and to help address the Climate Emergency declared by Lancaster City Council, applicants should be seeking to do all they can to future-proof their developments.
 Hence the requirement that ducting/cabling/supply capacity is to be provided for all parking spaces.